lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 # 1. DIRECT OBSERVATION

+## Examples of evolution with real-world consequences for humans toda

+- The European ash timber supply is suffering due to an outbreak of *Hymenoscyphus fraxineus* fungus which attacks the European ash tree *Fraxinus excelsior*.
+This fungus coevolved with the Asian ash trees (other species of genus *Fraxinus*) over the past few thousand years and so does not attack the Asian trees.
+The European trees lack the exposure to the selective pressure of the fungi and so have not evolved any symbiotic relationship with them, only having been exposed since the 1990s.
+- Methicillin-resistant *Staphylococcus aureus* (MRSA) was identified in hospitals in the hospitals in the 1960s, with genetic studies finding that it evolved its resistance to methicillin in the 1940s by gaining the *mecA* gene via a mobile genetic element called *SCCmec*, selected due to use of earlier antibiotics (penicillin).
+- Mosquitos have been evolving resistance to the insecticide DDT (manmade chemical) since its introduction in the 1940s.
+- Whiteflies have similarly been evolving resistance to pesticides used in agriculture.
+- Gonorrheal bacteria strains are evolving resistance to penicillin.
+- HIV strains are evolving resistance to antiviral medicines.

+## Observed macroevolution: the argument

 Microevolution (adaptation and other changes within a species) is commonly observed, but the more striking consequences of evolution usually take place on timescales far too long to observe from start to finish.
 However, there are some well-established cases where macroevolution can be observed in real time.
 Some definitions here will be useful:

 - *Biological species concept* \~ a species is any group who is reproductively isolated from other such groups, due to e.g. behavioural isolation, genetic incompatibility or failure to produce viable offspring.
 This is the most common species concept for studying extant life, but is undefined for asexual organisms (prokaryotes), so another concept is required.